 Interior drain-tile systems, exterior dimple-board membranes, and sump systems built for Dane County's hydrostatic load.
 We pull the permit, run the structural inspection, and warranty the dry basement for life.

-Basement Waterproofing pricing: Interior drain tile $70 to $110 per linear foot, full interior system $3,500 to $12,000, exterior excavation $8,000 to $18,000, standalone sump pump $450 to $900 ($1,200 to $2,500 with battery backup).
+Basement waterproofing pricing (reference ranges, not quotes): interior drain tile usually runs $70 to $110 per linear foot, a full interior system lands in the $3,500 to $12,000 range, exterior excavation usually runs $8,000 to $18,000, and a standalone sump pump install usually runs $450 to $900 (common range $1,200 to $2,500 with battery backup).
 Lifetime dry-basement warranty on full interior systems, transferable once.

 Free inspection first.
 We map every seepage point during a 60-to-90-minute walkthrough, run a zip-level across the slab, check for hydrostatic stains (efflorescence, iron-oxide rust lines, peeling paint), and pull soil context from the Dane County survey if the lot is in a zone we have not worked recently.
 Quote on the spot or within 24 hours.
 For a full interior install, day one and two are slab demo and trench excavation, day three is drain tile and sump basin set, day four is the slab re-pour, day five is cleanup and system test.
 The Dane County permit is pulled before the crew shows up, the structural inspection happens during demo, and the lifetime dry-basement warranty kicks in the day we walk off the job.

-Interior drain-tile systems run $70 to $110 per linear foot, with a full perimeter system landing $3,500 to $12,000 depending on basement size.
-Exterior excavation waterproofing runs $8,000 to $18,000 and is usually only needed when the lot grade itself is part of the problem.
-A standalone sump pump install runs $450 to $900, $1,200 to $2,500 with battery backup.
+Interior drain-tile systems usually run $70 to $110 per linear foot, with a full perimeter system landing in the $3,500 to $12,000 range depending on basement size.
+Exterior excavation waterproofing usually runs $8,000 to $18,000 and is usually only needed when the lot grade itself is part of the problem.
+A standalone sump pump install usually runs $450 to $900, with the common range $1,200 to $2,500 when a battery backup is added.
+These are reference ranges, not quotes, the firm number comes after a free inspection.

 Interior drain tile handles the seepage that comes through the cold joint between the wall and the footing, plus the weep that comes through cracks in the wall itself.
 It is the right fix for 80 percent of Madison-area wet basements.
 Exterior excavation is the right fix when the lot grade is sloping water toward the foundation, when the original tar coating has failed across a large face, or when a homeowner is regrading the yard for another reason and wants the dimple board done while the trench is open.
 We inspect first, then recommend.